 Location, Location, Location.

 In the past, I’ve written about surprising meditation methods, but this week’s focus will be location.
-If you have ever struggled with where you should meditate, this post is for you.
-Within the post, you will read:

 What is the best place to meditate?